Tx0sh1/bob/README.md

 Music: Type music to play the specified music file.
 Calculator: Type calculate to perform basic arithmetic operations.
 The program will prompt you to enter two numbers and the desired operation (add, sub, multiply, division).
-Weather: Type weather to fetch and display the current weather information.
-The program will prompt you to enter the city name.
 Exit: Type exit to close the program.

 ## Contributing